dbl4k/DotNetCoreCustomAuthentication/README.md

 .net is great at giving you an out-of-the-box identity management developer experience, removing the repeated drawl and oft improperly implemented trudge of writing your own authentication systems for every web app you produce.
-The most obvious choice in any [greenfield](https://en.wikipedia.org/wiki/Greenfield_project) is the **Identity** framework with all it's shortcuts to integrate with entity framework, including pre-rolled external provider logic for a wide range of [well known services and authentication schemes](https://docs.microsoft.com/en-us/aspnet/core/migration/1x-to-2x/identity-2x).
+The most obvious choice in any [greenfield](https://en.wikipedia.org/wiki/Greenfield_project) is the **Identity** framework with all it's shortcuts to integrate with entity framework, including pre-rolled external provider logic for a wide range of [well known services and authentication schemes](https://docs.microsoft.com/en-us/aspnet/core/migration/1x-to-2x/identity-2x) and even some [additional community supported providers](https://github.com/aspnet-contrib/AspNet.Security.OAuth.Providers/tree/dev/src).

 This is all great, but what if you're in a position where you need to authenticate using a third party service that *doesn't* follow any of these standard mechanisms?